realsensesolutions/actions-aws-auth/README.md

 - Works in any repository without additional files

 ### 2. Settings Only
-- Use `branding_settings_file` to customize colors, text, and styling
+- Use `login_position` parameter to customize form positioning: START, CENTER, or END
-- No custom assets (logos, icons) required
+- Works with automatic branding asset discovery from assets/ directory
-- Lightweight branding approach
+- Lightweight positioning approach

-### 3. Full Branding with Inline Assets
+### 3. Full Branding with Automatic Asset Discovery (Recommended)
+- Set `enable_managed_login_branding: true` to enable automatic asset scanning
-- Use `branding_assets` parameter with base64-encoded asset data
+- Use `login_position` parameter to position the login form
-- Suitable for simple setups with few assets
-- All configuration in the workflow file
+- Place your images in assets/background/, assets/favicon/, assets/logo/ directories
+- Action automatically handles file discovery and conversion

 ### 4. Full Branding with File Assets (Recommended)
 - Use `branding_assets_file` parameter pointing to a JSON file